 Due to some issues with the Neopets clocks the update times for Plushie Tycoon have been affected.

-Updates still happen every hour but instead of :01 past the hour, the Factory and Store update (FS update) have moved back.
-As of March 8, 2014 NST the FS update is at about :02-:03 past the hour and will move back by almost a minute every day.
+Updates still happen every hour but instead of :01 past the hour, the Factory and Store update (FS update) are delayed and changing every update.
+As of April 6, 2014 NST the FS update is at about :20-:21 past the hour and will move back by almost a minute every day.

 The Raw Material prices update (RMP update) happen separately from the FS update and also moves back every day, BUT it is at a different time for each player.
 You will have to monitor your game to know when your RMP update happens.